paulgibbs/DJPaul-Sort-Inventory/README.md

 The item groups themselves are then sorted into an optimum order determined by playtesting.
 Finally, each item is then re-inserted into your inventory in its new position.

 ## Release History
+#### v1.2 22/May/2015
+- Fix: Prevent backpacks being overfilled (the items were being dropped to the floor).

 #### v1.1 18/May/2015
 - Fix: Crash when trying to sort inventory in main menu.
 - New: Added mod logo.